 How to Reach Kukke Subrahmanya Shrine

-Kukke Subrahmanya is well accessible road from Mysore, Bengaluru, Mangaluru, and Dharmastahla.
+Kukke Subrahmanya is accessible by road from Mysore, Bengaluru, Mangaluru, and Dharmastahla.
 The KSRTC buses operate on a daily basis from these places.

 The nearest airport to Subramanya is the Mangaluru International Airport located at a distance of 115 km.